kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 English: Communication and Network Security

-Teacher: Henrik Lund Kramshøj hlk@zencurity.com +45 2026 6000
+Teacher: Henrik Kramselund Jereminsen hkj@zencurity.dk +45 2026 6000

 This document is written on Gitbook, and then exported to PDF. https://zencurity.gitbook.io/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan